A Semiparametric Discrete Hawkes Model with a Collapsed Gaussian-Process Prior: Inference

 \section{Inference}

-Our inference procedure centers on the latent intensity function \( l(t) \), defined in Equation~\eqref{eq:lt-decomp}, which we treat as the primary object of estimation.
-Since both the baseline \( b(t) \) and the excitation kernel \( f(d) \) are endowed with Gaussian process priors, the resulting \( l(t) \) inherits a well-defined Gaussian process prior induced by these components \citep{rasmussen2006gaussian}.
-Rather than estimating \( b(t) \) and \( f(d) \) jointly, we integrate them out analytically to form a collapsed prior over \( l(t) \).
-This yields a single GP prior over the entire latent trajectory, improving computational efficiency while preserving the underlying structure.
+Our inference procedure centers on the latent intensity trajectory \(\boldsymbol{\ell}=[\ell(1),\ldots,\ell(T)]^\top\), defined in Equation~\eqref{eq:lt-decomp}.
+Conditional on the negative-binomial excitation kernel and the GP hyperparameters, this trajectory has a Gaussian prior with a known mean and covariance.
+Rather than estimating the baseline and excitation functions directly during optimization, we work with this collapsed prior over \(\boldsymbol{\ell}\).
+MAP estimation is then performed on a single latent trajectory, and the fitted trajectory is subsequently projected back into baseline and excitation components.

-While discrete Hawkes models are often interpreted using a branching structure, we do not adopt this representation for inference.
-In our experiments, we found that standard sampling-based approaches using the branching formulation mix poorly when combined with GP priors.
-This motivates our use of a collapsed latent-intensity representation and direct MAP estimation, which avoids explicit branching variables and enables stable, scalable inference.
+While discrete Hawkes models are often interpreted using a branching structure, we do not use this representation for inference.
+As discussed in Section~\ref{sec:dhp-background}, branching-based Gibbs updates are natural for parametric DHPs, but become poorly conditioned when the branching variables are coupled to high-dimensional GP-distributed baseline and excitation functions.
+The collapsed latent-intensity representation avoids explicit branching variables and gives a deterministic optimization problem.